Italian War of 1494–1495: Siege of Novara

 The king's cousin, Louis d'Orléans, had not followed Charles on his march to Naples, but had remained in his own fief of Asti, having fallen ill with malaria in September of the previous year.
 He now threatened to implement his plan to conquer the Duchy of Milan, which he considered his right, being a descendant of Valentina Visconti.
 On 11 June he occupied with his troops the city of Novara, which was given to him by treason, and went as far as Vigevano.

 Louis d'Orleans at the age of 36 (1498).

 Ludovico il Moro then took refuge with his family in the Rocca del Castello in Milan but, not feeling equally safe, he meditated on abandoning the duchy to take refuge in Spain.
 The firm opposition of his wife Beatrice d'Este and some members of the council convinced him to desist.
-However, the state was suffering from a severe financial crisis, there was no money to pay for the army and the people threatened the revolt.
+However, the state was suffering from a severe financial crisis, there was no money to pay for the army and the people threatened to revolt.
 Comines writes that, if the Duke of Orleans had advanced only a hundred paces, the Milanese army would have crossed the Ticino again, and he would have managed to enter Milan, since some noble citizens had offered to introduce him.

 Ludovico did not resist the tension and fell ill, perhaps due to a stroke (according to the hypothesis of some historians), since, as reported by the chronicler Malipiero, he had become paralytic of a hand, he never left the bedroom and was rarely seen.
 The government of the state was then taken over by the Duchess Beatrice, appointed for the occasion governor of Milan, who secured the support and loyalty of the Milanese nobles, took the necessary measures for the defense and abolished some taxes in hatred of the people.

 Beatrice d'Este at the age of 18 (1494).